-- Conduct individual and/or collaborative research, including determining appropriate research methods and contributing to the development of new research methods. - 2.
-Plan and manage own workload, with guidance from Principle Investigator as required. - Write up research work for publication, individually or in collaboration with colleagues, and disseminate results as appropriate to the discipline by, for example, peer reviewed journal publications and presentation at conferences. - 4.
+- 1. Plan and manage own workload, with guidance from colleagues as required. - 2.
+Conduct individual and/or collaborative research, including determining appropriate research methods and contributing to the development of new research methods. - Write up research work for publication, individually or in collaboration with colleagues, and disseminate results as appropriate to the discipline by, for example, peer reviewed journal publications and presentation at conferences. - 4.
 Join external networks to share information and ideas, inform the development of research objectives and to identify potential sources of funding. - 5.
+Supervise student projects, provide advice to students and contribute to teaching as required by, for example, running tutorials and supervising practical work. - 6.
 Engage in continuous professional development.